norbx/webserver_log_parser/README.md

-Simple webserver log parser ruby script.
+Simple ruby script for webserver log parsing.

 1. Make sure you use ruby version 2.7.2
 2. Run bundler